byteford/DPG-BackstageXVault/README.md

 ```

-You can run `yarn test VaultSecrets` now but you will only get 1 out of 3 tests pass as end the end all of our vaultSecret test code will be in the same place.
+You can run `yarn test vaultSecrets` now but you will only get 1 out of 3 tests pass as end the end all of our vaultSecret test code will be in the same place.

 Now we have the handler time to create the action